20 Popular Chilean Beverages to Try

 Ingredients and Preparation

-Types of Chilean Drinks
+Classifications of Chilean Beverages

 Chilean beverages are a mix of pre-Colombian traditions and European techniques.
 These refreshments display shared characteristics with beverages from Peru and some fine refreshments in Argentina.